 Learn how to make Jamie’s signature jam jar vinaigrette to elevate your salads to the next level.
 Jamie shows you how to balance acid, fat, and salt, so you can apply these basics to make any dressing, using whatever you have in your kitchen.

-Join Jamie Oliver for his class introduction, discover Jamie’s cooking secrets, personal tips, and the inspiration behind his iconic recipes
+Join Jamie Oliver as he shares his top cooking secrets and inspiration behind his iconic recipes in this essential class introduction.

-Discover Jamie Oliver’s inspiring story, from humble beginnings to global chef and healthy eating advocate.
-Watch his journey in “Jamie’s Story”
+Join Jamie Oliver and discover his inspiring journey from humble beginnings to global chef and healthy eating advocate.

-Master Mushroom & Eggplant Shawarma with chef Jamie Oliver – marinate, roast, and fill flatbreads for a vegetarian feast
+Join Jamie Oliver and create his incredible Mushroom & Eggplant Shawarma – marinate, roast, and assemble for a vegetarian feast tonight.

-Discover Dario Cecchini’s story – spend a day with the legendary Italian butcher, learn his craft, philosophy, and secrets to perfect steak
+Join Dario Cecchini and discover the legendary Italian butcher’s story, craft, philosophy, and secrets to perfect steak.

 A citrus vinaigrette that will pep up your greens.